Constant Contact vs Mailchimp: The Honest Comparison (2026)

 FAQs

-Yes, honestly.
-Both Constant Contact and Mailchimp allow CSV exports/imports, but you’ll rebuild automation workflows, tags, and templates from scratch.
+Yes, it’s easy to migrate from both Mailchimp and Constant Contact.
+Both platforms allow CSV exports/imports, but you’ll rebuild automation workflows, tags, and templates from scratch.
 I’ve done it multiple times—budget a full day minimum for small lists, longer for complex setups.

-Mailchimp’s Premium-only phone support is a significant weakness for premium plan users—their chat and email support work, but nothing beats talking to a human when you’re stuck.
-The availability of support across standard and premium plans with Constant Contact makes a real difference in daily operations.
+Constant Contact offers better customer support, no question about that.
+Having phone support on all paid Constant Contact plans has saved me during critical campaigns.
+Mailchimp’s Premium-only phone support is a significant weakness for lower-tier plan users—their chat and email support work, but nothing beats talking to a human when you’re stuck.